Natural Dyeing with Avocado dye

 - Mordant agent: Allum, (Alluminium Sulphate) since it’s the safest option for myself and for the environment

-- Pots and pans (whatever you use it can never be used to cook food again!)
+- Dye pot (Stainless steel) whatever you use it can never be used to cook food again!

 - Stirring wooden spoons